-A Letter from Crown Development Director, Brad Martin
+A Letter from Crown Fundraising Director, Cody Crawford

 Recently I saw this picture you see below.
 It was posted on Facebook by our very own Visual Caption Supervisor, Ron Hardin.
 It's a picture of a young man named Taylor Womack, a Crown mellophone player aging out this year.
 With him is a young lady, Monica Vidaurri.
 Monica is a first-year Crown trumpet player.